DarkDNS: Revisiting the Value of Rapid Zone Update

-We deploy a script in Azure cloud that retrieves newly registered domains from our Kafka topic and uses the \texttt{whoisit} Python library to perform RDAP queries for each domain.
+In addition, we collect registrar and registrant information, the latter of which is typically redacted to protect privacy.
+To collect RDAP data, we deploy a script in Azure cloud that retrieves newly registered domains from our Kafka topic and uses the \texttt{whoisit} Python library to perform RDAP queries for each domain.
 We leverage Azure functions to avoid aggressive rate-limiting by cycling measurements over different IPv4 addresses.
-To minimize overhead, we did not respond to query failures with retry mechanisms.
+To minimize overhead, we did not retry failed queries.

 \paragraph{Step 3: Monitor changes to hosting and DNS providers for newly observed domains} A reactive measurement infrastructure powered by our Kafka streaming pipeline issues DNS (A, AAAA, and NS) queries every 10 minutes to these domains for the first 48 hours of their existence.
 Sixteen instances of our measurement worker, backed by Unbound (a caching resolver), execute these queries from 16 separate nodes.
 Our resolver is configured with a maximum 60-second cache to avoid cached A and AAAA records.
 For NS queries, the measurement workers send queries directly to the domain's TLD authoritative nameserver to more accurately infer domain removal from the zone, and to prevent misclassification of lame delegated or misconfigured domain names as deleted.